U.S. Army ROTC Simultaneous Membership Program

 Commissioning Program for Army ROTC, Reservists, National Guard

-The Simultaneous Membership Program (SMP) is a program that allows for people to be a part of both the National Guard and your college’s ROTC program.
+The Simultaneous Membership Program (SMP) allows people to be a part of both the Army National Guard and their college’s ROTC program.
 The immediate benefits are being able to use the tuition assistance of the GI Bill after a year of service in the Guard or Reserves.
-Qualifying for up to 100 percent tuition with the Guaranteed Reserve Forces Duty (GRFD) scholarship is the major financial benefit you receive from this program.
+Qualifying for up to 100% tuition with the Guaranteed Reserve Forces Duty (GRFD) scholarship is the major financial benefit of this program.

 "Simultaneous" in the SMP is defined by the following requirements:

-- You must be a full-time college student (sophomore, junior, senior, or grad students eligible).
+- Full-time college student (sophomore, junior, senior, or grad student)

-- You must also be serving (or willing to enlist) in the Army Reserves (USAR) or Army National Guard (ARNG).
+- Serving (or willing to enlist) in the Army Reserves or Army National Guard

-- And you must be enrolled in Army ROTC at the college you attend.
+- Enrolled in Army ROTC at the college of attendance

-In the SMP, a cadet will participate in monthly unit training with your USAR or ARNG one weekend a month and get paid to drill once a month with your Guard unit.
-You do have to attend Army Basic Combat Training and join the National Guard or Reserves.
-Then you must be eligible for the ROTC program at the college you attend or plan to attend.
-Many ROTC students join the ROTC program as a non-contracted cadet, meaning they must pay for their tuition at college.
+In the SMP, a cadet will participate in monthly unit training with the Reserves or National Guard one weekend a month and get paid to drill once a month with their Guard unit.
+Cadets do have to attend Army Basic Combat Training and join the Guard or Reserves.
+Then they must be eligible for the ROTC program at the college they attend or plan to attend.
+Many ROTC students join the ROTC program as a non-contracted cadet, meaning they must pay for their college tuition.

-Depending upon their performance and eligibility they may earn a slot as a contracted cadet — receiving an ROTC scholarship and a commitment of service after graduation.
-Only ROTC contracted cadets may participate in the Simultaneous Membership Program.
-However, you cannot join the SMP if you are receiving an ROTC scholarship.
+Depending upon performance and eligibility, students may earn a slot as a contracted cadet—receiving an ROTC scholarship and a commitment of service after graduation.
+Only ROTC-contracted cadets may participate in the Simultaneous Membership Program.
+However, those receiving an ROTC scholarship cannot join the SMP.

 If you join the SMP two-year training course, you'll be receiving training from the National Guard unit officers, while earning your commission through college courses and ROTC.
-Upon college graduation, you have several options that most ROTC, OCS, and Academy Graduates do not have.
+Upon college graduation, you have several options that most ROTC, Officer Candidate School, and Academy graduates do not have.
 You can still become commissioned as an officer in the Army.
 However, you also have the option of serving full-time or part-time in the Army Reserves or Army National Guard.

 Benefits of Simultaneous Membership Program

-- You will receive basic soldier skills in Basic Combat Training (BCT) and job skills Advanced Individual Training (AIT).
+- Receive basic soldier skills in Basic Combat Training (BCT) and job skills through Advanced Individual Training (AIT)

-- Upon graduation, you will commission as a second lieutenant and be able to serve in either the National Guard or the Active Army.
+- Commission as a second lieutenant upon graduation and be eligible to serve in either the National Guard or active Army

 Two Ways of Joining the SMP

-If you are already serving in the USAR or ARNG as an enlisted soldier, your benefits already include tuition assistance, 100 percent tuition waiver (ARNG only), GI Bill ($300+ per month, if MOS qualified), and drill pay.
+If you already serve in the Army Reserves (AR) or National Guard (NG) as an enlisted soldier, your benefits already include tuition assistance, 100 percent tuition waiver (NG only), GI Bill ($300+ per month, if MOS qualified), and drill pay.
 Joining ROTC adds more benefits:

-- Drill pay increase to SGT (E-5) rate
+- Drill pay increase to Sergeant (E-5) rate

 - ROTC stipend ($350-$500 per month)